jonboulle/dahoam-workshop/README.md

 After a few minutes this machine will appear in the node list.
 But, how does this magic happen?!

 To bootstrap into the cluster a machine only needs a little bit of metadata.
 This metadata is passed in via AWS userdata.
-Lets take a look!
+Let's take a look!

 First, find out the LaunchConfigurationWorker name: